Scooletz/blog.scooletz.com-posts/2018-01-22-the-batch-is-dead-long-live-the-smart-batch.md

 date: 2018-01-22 09:55
 author: scooletz
 permalink: /2018/01/22/the-batch-is-dead-long-live-the-smart-batch/
+image: /img/2018/01/channels.png
+categories: ["architecture", "design"]
+tags: ["architecture", "design"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2018/01/stencil-default2.jpg
-categories: ["Architecture", "Design"]
-tags: ["architecture", "design"]
-imported: true
 ---

 It lurks in the night.
 It consumes all the energy.
 It lasts much too long.
 If you experienced it, you know it's unforgettable.
 If you're lucky and you did not meet it, you probably heard these stories from your friends.
 Yes, I'm talking about the **batch job**.